KhyatiAgrawal/p2d_postgres/README.md

 General instructions for using Git

+To dump the database on your local computer follow:
+1) Navigate to the folder containing "db.sql"
+2) Issue command
+$ pg_dump -f db.sql -U admin2 p2d_postgresdb
+3) Push when ready

 To migrate the database on your local computer follow the following steps:

 1) Navigate to the p2d_postgres directory